RiyaPandey17/Bolttech-MVC/README.md

    - Add loading indicators for actions like checking car availability or creating bookings.
    - Replace Context API with Redux or Zustand for better scalability as the application grows.
    - Make use of Cookies for authentication.
-   - Booking Details need to show according to user timezone.
+   - Booking details should display according to the user's timezone.

 2. **Backend Enhancements**:
    - Add more comprehensive tests for all use cases.